linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 08 Stock Markets.md

 Dividends on preferred stock are generally fixed (paid quarterly) and are expressed either as a dollar amount or a percentage of the face or par value of the preferred stock.

-# EXAMPLE 8-3 Calculation of Preferred Stock Dividends
+## Example 8-3 Calculation of Preferred Stock Dividends

 Suppose you own a preferred stock that promises to pay an annual dividend of 5 percent of the par (face) value of the stock (received in quarterly installments).
 If the par value of the stock is 100, the preferred stockholder will receive: